zachtyson/uf_csgo_observer_overlay/README.md

 6. npm run package

 GUI:
+1. Install maven (and obviously Java)
-1. cd gui/src
+2. cd gui
-2. javac -source 15 -target 15 Main.java CustomJSONObject.java
-3. jar cfm .\Main.jar .\manifest.txt *.class
+3. mvn clean compile
-4. Use Launch4j to package it into an exe
+4. mvn clean package
+5. The executable file is in the target folder